 Gluten free porridge

 This gluten free porridge uses chia seeds to bring everything together for a thick and delicious warming breakfast.
-The dish uses rice flakes, a bit of butter and a low FODMAP milk, but is easily vegan with a low FODMAP plant milk.
+The dish uses rice flakes, a bit of butter and a low FODMAP milk, but is easily vegan with a low FODMAP plant based milk.

 Peanut butter cookies